ce-omarbadawy/obsidian-my-svgs/README.md

 ## Disclaimer

 This plugin is provided as-is.
 Users should be cautious when adding SVG files from untrusted sources, They are scriptable and dangerous.
 The plugin performs basic SVG processing but does not guarantee your vault won't explode.
+Please don't blame me if anything goes wrong.
+I'm actively using this myself and I don't have any issues.